BEST FRENCH PRESS COFFEE MAKERS 2023

 Next, the water.
 Too low a temperature will fail to extract the full flavor from coffee, while too high will extract unpleasant burnt flavors.
 Your target temperature is around 203°F. If you want to be really fancy, you can grab a temperature-controlled kettle.
 Slightly less fancy, and you can check the water temperature with an instant-read thermometer.
 For everyday use, bring your water to a full boil, then let it sit for 30 seconds.
 This should get you pretty close.

 I usually use a ratio of 16 grams water to 1 gram coffee, though some like a more concentrated brew.
 One important note here: manufacturers sell French presses on the total capacity of the vessel, not the amount of water you should use.
 In my experience, about ¾ the listed capacity is your water quantity.
 From there, divide that by 16 to get your bean weight.
 I find my 2-tablespoon coffee scoops get about 13 grams of whole beans on a casual rounded scoop.

 The longer the brew time, the greater the level of extraction.
 You’re looking for the sweet spot in between sour-tasting underextracted coffee and bitter-tasting overextracted coffee.
 4 minutes is pretty standard, but some people like more.

 It’s also popular to bloom the coffee at the start of the brewing process by adding double the weight of the coffee ground in water, waiting 30 seconds, and then stirring and adding the remainder of the water.
-Blooming allows carbon dioxide to escape from the coffee grounds to allow better extraction.
+Blooming allows carbon dioxide to escape from the coffee grounds to allow better extraction compared to traditional brewing.

 Putting it all together, here’s my recipe for a 1-liter model (like most of the models in our test).